MPI-BGC-Functional-Biogeography/rtry/README.md

 install.packages("<path_to_rtry.tar.gz>", repos = NULL, type = "source")
 ```

-You may ignore the warning message `Rtools is required to build R packages but is not currently installed` if appears.
+You may ignore the warning message "`Rtools is required to build R packages but is not currently installed`" if appears.

-Once installation is completed, the `rtry` package can be loaded with the command `library(rtry)`.
+Once the installation is completed, the `rtry` package needs to be loaded with the command `library(rtry)`.

 <br>

 # Functions

-Function naming convention where each function begins with the prefix ```rtry_``` followed by the description of what the specific function does.
+Inside the `rtry` package, we use a function naming convention where each function begins with the prefix `rtry_` followed by the description of what the specific function does.
+The `rtry` package consists of the following functions:

 - `rtry_import`: Import data
 - `rtry_explore`: Explore data